 Lindor is a talented player, but not elite, and playing in New York is another challenge.
 You have to be resilient, and thick-skinned which he's not.
 I simply wanted the Mets to wait to at least the All-Star break or season's end to sign him.
 Since he was already signed for $22.3 million last season and you had other SS coming available such as Trevor Story, 29 who had a better year (24 HRs 75 RBIs .251).
 Even former Mets SS, Amed Rosario who was included in the Lindor trade, nearly had a better season (11 HRs 57 RBIs .282).

-Lindor's high point was hitting 3 HRs vs. the Yankees on a Sunday night on a nationally televised ESPN game.
+Lindor's high point in 2021 was hitting 3 HRs vs. the Yankees on a Sunday night on a nationally televised ESPN game.
 His low point was the thumbs-down foolishness to the fans that he and his good friend Javier Baez participated in and later apologized for.

 Yes, the new Mets owner Steve Cohen has plenty of money, but why didn't he wait to sign him long-term at the season's end?
 Maybe Lindor will get acclimated to playing in New York and produce, which means more than improving his stats.
 I mean helping the Mets win a World Series or two which they haven't since 1986.